 After that, people begin to spin their own narrative, placing blame or withdrawing it, without paying attention to the larger story that this conflict is embedded in.

 Let’s reframe this: A group of black high schoolers surround some white folks at the Lincoln Memorial.
 What would be the reaction of the Mall Security?
 Or of the Washington D.C. police?

-How many of those black would be left unarrested?
+Overall, how many of those black teens would be left un-arrested?
 How many would be tried as adults?
-Would any of them be killed?
+Would the police kill any of them?

 This isn’t an academic question.
-There are a staggering amount of examples of black people in America being judged and executed OR being tried as an adult, despite being, legally, a child.
+A staggering amount of examples exist of black teens in America judged and executed OR tried as an adult, despite legally classified as a child.

 This is something to keep in mind while this tale is being unraveled.